On a non-Abelian Poincar\'e lemma: Discussion

+\begin{rem} An exception to the typical usage of ``non-Abelian Poin\-car\'{e} lemma'' as the statement about $1$-forms is paper~\cite{asada:1986} concerned with a `non-Abelian de Rham theory' regarded as the theory of certain cohomological sets constructed from matrix-valued $p$-forms.
+There is no relation between that and our work.
+Shortly, in~\cite{asada:1986}, there are a `$1$-dimensional non-Abelian Poincar\'{e} lemma' meaning the familiar statement for $1$-forms; a `$2$-dimensional non-Abelian Poincar\'{e} lemma' meaning a condition of local solubility of $d\theta +\theta^2=\Theta$, $\theta$ and $\Theta$ being matrix-valued $1$- and $2$-forms respectively; and a `$3$-dimensional non-Abelian Poincar\'{e} lemma' meaning a condition of local solubility of $d\Theta +[\theta,\Theta]=\Psi$ for a $3$-form $\Psi$. \end{rem}

+On the other hand, the results of this paper are related with homotopy theory considered from the viewpoint of algebraic deformation theory.

-After this paper was finished, we learned about the ``secret'' work by {Schles\-singer} and Stasheff~\cite{schless:stasheff84secret}, still unpublished, and the recent preprint of Chuang and Lazarev~\cite{chuang:lazarev2008}, in which such an abstract setting is employed.
-Stasheff pointed out to us that equation~\eqref{multi_eq.nonabelhomotopyflat} in Corollary~\ref{multi_cor.nonabhomotopy} reminded him of a more formal formula in~\cite{schless:stasheff84secret}.
-The Main Homotopy Theorem of~\cite{schless:stasheff84secret} states that `homotopic Maurer--Cartan elements are (gauge-)equivalent'.
-A proof of that for pro-nilpotent dg Lie algebras is given in~\cite{chuang:lazarev2008}.
-This statement is an abstract algebraic analog of the zero curvature case of our Corollary~\ref{multi_cor.nonabhomotopy}.
-The method used in~\cite{chuang:lazarev2008}\,---\,formal path-ordered integrals with values in a completion of the universal enveloping algebra\,---\,is remarkably close to ours.
+After the first version of this paper was finished and circulated, we learned about a ``secret'' work by {Schles\-singer} and Stasheff~\cite{schless:stasheff-secret} (still an unpublished manuscript) and a preprint of Chuang and Lazarev (now published~\cite{chuang:lazarev2008}).
+Stasheff pointed out to us that certain formulas such as our equation~\eqref{multi_eq.nonabelhomotopyflat} in Corollary~\ref{multi_cor.nonabhomotopy} reminded him of some statements in~\cite{schless:stasheff-secret} and kindly shared his text with us.
+To explain the relation, it is convenient to use a reformulation of the Main Homotopy Theorem of {Schles\-singer}--Stasheff~\cite{schless:stasheff-secret} given by Chuang and Lazarev~\cite{chuang:lazarev2008}.
+The theorem concerns Maurer--Cartan elements in a nilpotent (or pro-nilpotent) dg Lie algebra.
+The statement is that \emph{any two such elements are gauge-equivalent if and only if they are homotopic} (the exact notion of homotopy is explained below).
+Apart from considering dg algebras, not superalgebras, and imposing the (pro-)nilpotence condition, the statement is close to an abstract algebraic version of the zero curvature case of our Corollary~\ref{multi_cor.nonabhomotopy}.
+The method of the proof used in~\cite{chuang:lazarev2008}\,---\,formal path-ordered integrals with values in a completion of the universal enveloping algebra (here the pro-nilpotence is used)\,---\,is also close to ours, but is more algebraic in spirit.
+So in spite of a really different language, there is an overlap between some of our results and those of~\cite{schless:stasheff-secret}, \cite{chuang:lazarev2008}; a comparison can be presented as follows.

+Because we are motivated by geometric applications, we deal mainly with differential forms, while {Schles\-singer}--Stasheff and Chuang--Lazarev work in the abstract setting of dg Lie algebras.
+They consider only Maurer--Cartan elements.
+For us, forms satisfying the Maurer--Cartan equation are, surely, of great importance, but we start from establishing general formulas such as `non-Abelian chain homotopy' for the arbitrary case.

+We have already mentioned at the end of section 2 (see Remark~\ref{multi_rem.abstract}) that results of that section extend to a more abstract framework.
+This was not our original goal, but may be of independent interest and allows, in particular, further comparison with ~\cite{schless:stasheff-secret} and \cite{chuang:lazarev2008}.
+We shall give more details now.
+We shall obtain a generalization of both our Theorem~\ref{multi_thm.nonabhomotopy} and the `Main Homotopy Theorem' quoted above.